-SPA 438 Afro-Hispanic Literature and Culture
+SPA 438 Afro-Hispanic Literature and Cultur

-Consideration of Afro-Hispanics as writers of and characters in Latin American prose and poetry.
+SPA 438 Afro-Hispanic Literature and Culture Three credit hours Consideration of Afro-Hispanics as writers of and characters in Latin American prose and poetry.
 Reviews and analyses of themes, language, and the way in which Afro-Hispanic writers give voice to cultural aspects of life in the societies in which they live.
 Conducted in Spanish.
-Prerequisite: SPA 333 or permission of instructor.

-SPA 439 Don Quixote
+SPA 439 Don Quixote 3.00 credit hours

-Study of the masterpiece of Miguel de Cervantes, which is considered to be the best structured work written in Spanish as well as the basis of the contemporary novel.
+SPA 439 Don Quixote Three credit hours Study of the masterpiece of Miguel de Cervantes, which is considered to be the best structured work written in Spanish as well as the basis of the contemporary novel.
 Conducted in Spanish.
-Prerequisite: SPA 333 or permission of instructor.